Hosted by New York Academy of Medicine

 The New York City Partnership for Family Caregiving Corps (NYCP4FCC) was created by family caregiving leaders and EmblemHealth to help business leaders learn more about the bottom-line impact of caregiving and how to address it.
 Family caregiving costs U.S. corporations $34 billion each year in lost productivity, absenteeism, and other factors that directly impact their bottom line.
 NYCP4FCC provides outreach, resources, and advocacy for family caregivers NYCP4FCC members include EmblemHealth, Friends In Deed, Share The Care, Spiritual Conditioning for Family Caregivers, SAGE, and Intersections International.

-EmblemHealth, Inc., through its companies Group Health Incorporated (GHI) and HIP Health Plan of New York (HIP), provides quality health care coverage and administrative services to approximately 3.4 million people.
+EmblemHealth, Inc. provides quality health care coverage and administrative services to approximately 3.4 million people.
 Groups and individuals can choose from a variety of PPO, EPO and HMO plans, as well as coverage for prescription drugs and dental and vision care.
 EmblemHealth offers a choice of networks, including quality doctors and other health care professionals throughout the region, leading acute care hospitals across the tri-state area, and physicians and hospitals across all 50 states.
 For more information, visit www.emblemhealth.com.

 About EmblemHealth Care for the Family Caregiver Initiative